LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

   * ``RAJA::expt::launch`` kernel execution environment template
   * ``RAJA::expt::loop`` loop execution template and execution policies

-The examples in this section illustrate how to contruct nested loop kernels inside an ``RAJA::expt::launch`` execution environment.
+The examples in this section illustrate how to construct nested loop kernels inside an ``RAJA::expt::launch`` execution environment.
 In particular, the goal is for you to gain an understanding of how to use execution policies with nested ``RAJA::expt::loop`` method calls to perform various nested